Vettabase/awesome-mariadb/list-dev.md

 3. SQLx is an SQL toolkit.
 But if you don't like to build SQL strings, you can take a look at the [ORMs](https://github.com/launchbadge/sqlx/wiki/Ecosystem#orms) and [query builders](https://github.com/launchbadge/sqlx/wiki/Ecosystem#query-builders) it supports.
 4. Shiny is a framework for data science application developing in Pyhton and R. It includes support for databases, including MariaDB.
 5. A context manager allows developers, for example, to run a query in a `with` statement.
 Resources will be deallocated automatically when the execution leaves the current context.
+6. Auto-generated, type-safe query builder for TypeScript and Node.js.

 **@TODO** Check the ORMs in [this list](https://en.wikipedia.org/wiki/List_of_object%E2%80%93relational_mapping_software).